gleneivey/draft-outloud/README.markdown

 Draft Outload displays books written using the DocBook XML markup.
-It fetches the content for the book from a git repository, processes it using style sheets from the same repository into HTML for display and PDF for download.
+It fetches the content for the book from a git repository, processes it using standard DocBook XSL style sheets into HTML for display and HTML and PDF for download.
 The HTML is displayed using a combination of the CSS built into Draft Outloud and included in the git repository along with the book's content.

 The repository also contains metadata about the book specifically for display in the Draft Outloud web application, including custom home